Flotilla Sailing Holidays in Seychelles, `Garden of Eden` Route

 Remember to bring your ABC snorkeling set.
-The Croatian coast is full of marine life!
+The sea in Seychelles is full of marine life!

 Everyday we aim to stop at vibrant bays for a quick lunch and snorkelling.
 We drop an anchor and enjoy the beauty of the nature around us.
 We eat what we cook on board, swim in crystal clear water, sunbath and relax.
 And if you wish to, you can climb the mast to take such a great photo!
 Afterwards another sailing session awaits!

 Join us for flotilla sailing holidays in Seychelles!

 Always Included: Yacht, Skipper, Learn-to-sail, Insurances. ⛵️ 🌴 🌞

 Air Temp.: 28*C | Water Temp.: 28*C | Max People: 24